Abandoned & Little-Known Airfields:

 remained with him until his death in 1983.

-He was no longer able to fly or instruct following several heart attacks, bypass surgery and a stroke."
+He was no longer able to fly or instruct following several heart attacks, bypass surgery & a stroke."

 Lakeside Airport was still listed as an active airfield in the 1985 Flight Guide (according to Chris Kennedy).